HagglesworthMD/vox-play/README.md

 | Nested folder structures | ✅ |
 | Mixed modalities in one upload | ✅ |

 > 💡 **Tip**: Most PACS viewers have an "Export to ZIP" or "Download Study" option.
-Use that directly - VoxelMask will automatically detect and process all DICOM files inside, ignoring any bundled viewers or non-DICOM files.
+Use that directly - Voxelmask.io will automatically detect and process all DICOM files inside, ignoring any bundled viewers or non-DICOM files.

 ---